Cudo Compute and nuco.cloud to build a sustainable future

 Nuco.cloud’s, the first blockchain project in Germany to receive a grant from the Federal Office of Economics and Export Control (BAFA) – resonates strongly with Cudo’s commitments to a sustainable future.
 As Tobias Adler, CEO and founder of nuco.cloud, notes: “We share Cudo’s commitment to building a sustainable future for the cloud, and by working together, we’re aiming to accelerate the adoption of decentralised cloud solutions and support a wide range of endeavours, including scientific advancement.”

 Beyond the shared vision, the collaboration’s sustained efforts aim to build relationships with users and put the necessary infrastructure in place.
 Consequently, nuco.cloud pro will use Cudo Compute’s global network to power its offering for businesses and other large enterprises.
-The nuco.cloud pro platform will offer improved resilience and cost savings by utilising Cudo Compute’s highly distributed network of compute providers located in secure and compliant data centres across the world.
+The nuco.cloud pro platform will offer improved resilience and cost savings by utilising Cudo Compute’s highly distributed network of compute providers located in secure and compliant data centers across the world.

 As we move toward a post-COVID world, it’s clear that the surge in digital activity driven by the pandemic will not be reversed.
 In fact, we are likely to see the opposite.
 Beyond the permanent shift toward remote and flexible work, we’re also on the cusp of an economic and social transformation driven by a range of innovations, from machine learning and AI to VR/AR tech and the Internet of Things.